 Sitting in the city center is the wild-looking tower, Marinić Tower (sometimes called Toreta or the Tower of Love).
 From the top, you get a sweeping view of Silba Town and the surrounding landscape.

 Being so small, you might think Silba doesn’t offer a lot.
-But Silba has a surprising amount of things that tourists enjoy.
+But Silba has a surprising amount of things that tourists enjoy, and combinded with the beauty it makes it one best islands in Croatia.

 The best way to get to Silba is from Zadar.
 But there are ferries from Lošinj and Venice as well.
 The neighboring islands of Olib, Krijal, Ist, Mali Losinj, and Premuda also serve Silba’s port.